LabScale Agent User Guide

 - To display the current version of the CLI tool:

-./agentctl verision
+./agentctl version

 version: 2.0.0.0+wxyz